 Not only walking is convenient but also safer.
 During Songkran, traffic accidents notoriously spike up.
 Locals and travelers all drink.
 The roads are slippery and crowded.
 People target-spray water at motorists.
 Go figure, right?

 ↡↡Where to Stay in Chiang Mai?
 Book Your Chiang Mai Hotel Here! ↡↡

 If it wasn’t for Songkran, I might have chosen to stay in Nimmanhaemin.
 It would be my alternative recommendation.

-Contrary to the historic Old City, this neighborhood definitely has more modern yet calm vibe.
-Although Nimman Road doesn’t seem like much at the first glance, it is a pretty hip neighborhood with fashionable shops, modern restaurants, trendy cafes and boutique hotels.
+Contrary to the historic Old City, this neighborhood definitely has a more modern yet calm vibe.
+Although Nimman Road doesn’t seem like much at first glance, it is a pretty hip neighborhood with fashionable shops, modern restaurants, trendy cafes and boutique hotels.

 If the Old City is not your cup of tea, or if you want to participate in Songkran while avoiding the intensity of the main event, Nimman would be a great alternative to you.
 I have to warn you, though, that you will still be squirted with water in this area.
 There is just no safe place to hide from the festival.